mikeh-dev/KartCalendar/README.md

 I've added a simple API Key system to the project so can be used in the future for something like a mobile app.

 Added a little security, not great but the accessible data is limted anyway.

+### - 24/10/2024 - Plenty more refactoring done...

+By no means complete but had some great help and feedback from @chrisoliver on the code and refactoring.
+Worked through most of his advice and cleaned up a lot of the code in models and controllers mainly.

+Looks like I'm going to have to do a lot more work on the Championships model and controller to get it ready for the future.
+That's the neglected feature that needs the most work out of the core 3 features of Events, Tracks and Championships.

+Still no further along with dashboard, engines or service records.

+Finally got rid of the rspec failure on deployment for the profile button so happy about that.
+(Only took me 2 hours to figure out what was wrong!)

+Till next time...